Archetype-CSS/Archetype-docs/docs/stylesheetCodingStandard.md

 >"By using culturally relevant historically pleasing ratios to create modular scales and basing the measurements in our compositions on values from those scales we can achieve a visual harmony not found in layouts that use arbitrary convention or easily divisible numbers." - [Tim Brown](https://twitter.com/nicewebtype)

+#### Vendor Prefixes

+Don’t specify vendor prefixes in the authoring style sheets.
+The level of browser support you require will change over time (resulting in redundant code in your authoring style sheets).
+The prefixing of CSS properties can be handled in a couple of lines with an automated tool and will be more accurate than you.[[30]](addendum.md)

 ## Sass Guidelines

 The guidelines here should be taken in context with the CSS Guidelines as each of these are inter-related.
 This document will focus primarily on the usage of Sass to implement OOCSS/SMACSS principles.
 Without those underlying fundamentals, Sass will only complicate and compound the issues involved in a poorly constructed CSS architecture.
 Additionally, improper Sass implementation can easily lead to bloated output and lengthy selectors which not only inflates file size, but also causes JavaScript to work less efficiently causing performance issues for end users.
 The following guidelines are intended to help ensure user centered goals and performance always take precedence over developer convenience when building with Sass.